ZainabShujat/Btech-blog/README.md

 ✅ Latest-per-category featured posts on homepage
 ✅ Markdown content processing with frontmatter support
 ✅ Banner image system for visual post identification
-✅ Production deployment on Netlify with custom domain
+✅ Production deployment on Vercel with custom domain
 ✅ Analytics integration for traffic insights
 ✅ SEO-optimized pages with metadata
 ✅ Typography plugin for enhanced article readability